-- Center for Yoga and Center for Yoga Sanctuary are perfume free environments, so please refrain from wearing perfume or scented lotions to class.
+- Center for Yoga is a perfume free environments, so please refrain from wearing perfume or scented lotions to class.

 - Please remove and place shoes/boots in designated areas.
 We request that no outside/street shoes may be worn inside the building beyond the entryways.

 - Please do NOT leave valuables in coat and shoe area.
 Bring them into the studio with you.
 There are shelves available in the studios to place your valuables should you bring them.